 - Gray wolves have large and heavy teeth, which are excellent for crushing bones.

 - The body of the gray wolf is covered with thick fur, which becomes denser and fluffy in the winter.
-The fur has two-layers; a short undercoat and long guard hairs.
+The fur has two layers; a short undercoat and long guard hairs.

 - Their front quarter and neck have long hair.
-Hairs on the shoulders are especially longer and form a crest on the upper region of the neck.
+Hairs on the shoulders are especially long and form a crest on the upper region of the neck.
 On the cheeks, the hairs are slightly elongated and form tufts.

 - Usually, they have some hairs of white, grey, black, and brown colors.

 - In Eurasian wolves, the coat color is a mixture of yellow-to-orange and orange-red-brown (rusty ochreous) colors with light-grey.
 The chin, lips, cheeks, and throat is white while the muzzle is pale yellow-to-orange gray.
 Their forehead, top-head, regions under and between the eyes, and between the ears and eyes are reddish-grey.

 - The tail, body sides, and outer sides of the legs have pale dirty ocherous (yellow-to-orange) color.